-The purpose of this assignment is to identify family/cultural patterns that influence your values, beliefs, biases and perspectives and identify personal identities that may be privileged or marginalized.
-Moreover, you will have an opportunity to engage with a group of students in the class who differ from you in some way to more fully understand how cultural background, upbringing, and other demographic markers shape us.
+The purpose of this assignment is to identify family/cultural patterns that influence you as a person and budding counselor as well as identify personal identities that are privileged or marginalized in society.
+Moreover, you will have an opportunity to engage with a group of students in the class to more fully understand how cultural background, upbringing, and other demographic markers shape us.
 This assignment will be completed in two parts.

 Part I (50 points): You will complete a Cultural Genogram of your own family tree, providing insight into some of the factors that have shaped your beliefs, values, and perspectives.
 For this assignment you are welcome to think of family as broadly as you like (e.g., if a neighbor, friend, or religious leader had a strong influence on your life you may incorporate them too).
-Examples of genogram formats will be provided in Canvas.
-You are welcome to make this as creative or as straightforward as you like (i.e., if you want to use a posterboard, photos, art supplies to decorate your genogram please be my guest; if you prefer to use an app such as draw.io to create your genogram that will suffice too.)
-The genogram will be due in class on September 10.
+Examples of genogram formats will be provided on Blackboard.
+You are welcome to make this as creative or as straightforward as you like (i.e., if you want to use a posterboard, photos, art supplies to decorate your genogram please be my guest; if you prefer to use an app such as draw.io to create your genogram that will suffice too) The genogram will be due in class on September 16.